 (c) Nothing in this section precludes a home care provider or staff from accepting gifts of minimal value, or precludes the acceptance of donations or bequests made to a home care provider that are exempt from income tax under section 501(c) of the Internal Revenue Code of 1986.

-(a) All home care providers must comply with requirements for the reporting of maltreatment of minors in section 626.556 and the requirements for the reporting of maltreatment of vulnerable adults in section 626.557.
+(a) All home care providers must comply with requirements for the reporting of maltreatment of minors in chapter 260E and the requirements for the reporting of maltreatment of vulnerable adults in section 626.557.
 Each home care provider must establish and implement a written procedure to ensure that all cases of suspected maltreatment are reported.

 (b) Each home care provider must develop and implement an individual abuse prevention plan for each vulnerable minor or adult for whom home care services are provided by a home care provider.
 The plan shall contain an individualized review or assessment of the person's susceptibility to abuse by another individual, including other vulnerable adults or minors; the person's risk of abusing other vulnerable adults or minors; and statements of the specific measures to be taken to minimize the risk of abuse to that person and other vulnerable adults or minors.
 For purposes of the abuse prevention plan, the term abuse includes self-abuse.